radna0/moonshine/demo/README.md

 The [`moonshine-onnx/live_captions.py`](/demo/moonshine-onnx/live_captions.py) script contains a demo of live captioning from microphone input, built on Moonshine.
 The script runs the Moonshine ONNX model on segments of speech detected in the microphone signal using a voice activity detector called [`silero-vad`](https://github.com/snakers4/silero-vad).
 The script prints scrolling text or "live captions" assembled from the model predictions to the console.

-The following steps have been tested in a `uv` (v0.4.25) virtual environment on these platforms:
+The following steps have been tested in `uv` virtual environments on these platforms:

 - macOS 14.1 on a MacBook Pro M3
 - Ubuntu 22.04 VM on a MacBook Pro M2
 - Ubuntu 24.04 VM on a MacBook Pro M2
+- Debian 12.8 (64-bit) on a Raspberry Pi 5 (Model B Rev 1.0)

 ## Installation